 1. Couples are asked to make a donation of $250.00 to “St. Patrick Church”, which will include the following: a donation to the Preservation Fund, security, sacristan fee, servers’ fee, and the FOCCUS workbook.
 Payment should be made one month before the wedding.
 Music fees are separate.

-2. A honorarium / gift should be given to the priest / deacon celebrant of the wedding.
+2. A monetary gift should also be given to the priest / deacon celebrant of the wedding.

 On occasion couples who do not belong to St. Patrick’s ask to use the church for their wedding.
 This request is honored when the following conditions are adhered to:

 a) Written permission from the pastor of the bride and groom is presented to allow the couple to be married outside their home parish.